zhufuyi/sponge/assets/create-web-project.md

 - To use redis as a cache, open the configuration file `configs/edusys.yml`, change the **cacheType** field value to redis, and fill in the **redis** configuration address and port.
 - By default, the flow limiting, fusion, link tracking, service registration and discovery functions are off, you can open the configuration file `configs/edusys.yml` to turn on the relevant functions, if you turn on the link tracking function, you must fill in the jaeger configuration information; if you turn on the service registration and discovery function, you must fill in one of the consul, etcd, nacos configuration information.
-- If a configuration field name is added or modified, execute the command `sponge config --server-dir=. /edusys` to update the corresponding go struct; it is not necessary to execute the update command to modify only the field values.
+- If a configuration field name is added or modified, execute the command `sponge config --server-dir=./edusys` to update the corresponding go struct; it is not necessary to execute the update command to modify only the field values.
 - Modify the error code information corresponding to the CRUD interface, open `ingernal/ecode/teacher_http.go`, modify the variable **teacherNO** value, which is the only value that does not repeat, the return message description is modified according to your needs, the interface custom error codes for the teacher table operations are added here.

 <br>